-"Specified Domestic Transaction" in case of an assessee means any of the following transactions, not being an international transaction, namely:
+- "Specified Domestic Transaction" in case of an assessee means any of the following transactions, not being an international transaction, namely: - any transaction referred to in sec.
+80A; - any transfer of goods or services referred to in sec.
+80-IA(8); - any business transacted between the assessee and other person as referred to in sec.
+80-IA(10);

-- i. any transaction referred to in sec.
-80A; - ii. any transfer of goods or services referred to in sec.
-80-IA(8); - iii. any business transacted between the assessee and other person as referred to in sec.
-80-IA(10); - iv. any transaction, referred to in any other section under Chapter VI-A or sec.
+- (iv) any transaction, referred to in any other section under Chapter VI-A or sec.
 10AA, to which provisions of sec.
-80-IA(8) or (10) are applicable; or - v. any other transaction as may be prescribed, and where the aggregate of such transactions entered into by the assessee in the previous year exceeds a sum of ₹ 20 crore.
+80-IA(8) or (10) are applicable; - (v) any business transacted between the persons referred to in sec.
+115BAB(4); or - (vi) any other transaction as may be prescribed, and where the aggregate of such transactions entered into by the assessee in the previous year exceeds a sum of ₹ 20 crore.

-7. Explain the importance provision for transfer pricing.
+7. Explain the importance provision for transfer pricing